How To Feed A Loon

 Texas-Style Chili

-EXPERT TIP: Make an egg wash by stirring together one egg and 1 tbsp of water.
+EXPERT TIP: Make an egg wash by stirring together one egg and 1 tablespoon of water.
 Brush it all over the top of the dough.
 This will produce a beautiful golden crust.
 Also, make several slits on the top of the dough with a sharp knife.
 This helps steam from escaping as the pie bakes.

 This pot pie is approachable and truly the ultimate in comfort food.